lukearp/Enterprise-Landing-Zone-Policies/vNET-Hub-and-Spoke-Deployments/README.md

 "vnetName": {
 	"type": "String",
 	"metadata": {
-		"description": "The VNET name of your Spoke"
+		"description": "The VNET name of your Hub"
 	}
 },
 "resourceGroupName": {
 	"type": "String",
 	"metadata": {
-		"description": "The Resource Group Name that the Spoke VNET will be deployed to."
+		"description": "The Resource Group Name that the Hub VNET will be deployed to."
 	}
 },
 "vnetAddressSpace": {
 	"type": "String",
 	"metadata": {
-		"description": "The IPv4 Address Space for the Spoke VNET.
+		"description": "The IPv4 Address Space for the Hub VNET.
 Ex: \"10.10.0.0/22\"" }
 },
 "dnsServers": {